arialdomartini/disposable-filesystem/README.md

     // operate with the disposable directory
 }
 ```

 The `Path` property returns the full path of the disposable directory.

 ## Create subdirectories
-Use the method `CreateDirectory()` to create a subdirectory inside the temporary directory:
+The method `CreateDirectory()` can be used to conveniently create a sub-directory inside the temporary root directory, without having to deal with `System.IO.Path.Combine`:

 ```csharp
 using(var directory = new DisposableDirectory())